 If you want to disable a single SMB share, you can use the following method.

-On the SMB page, find the target NFS share.
-Click Settings and set Enabled to No.
+On the SMB page, find the NFS share.
+Click Settings and set Enable to No.

 Note After the SMB share is deleted, the Windows mount point or mapped network drive immediately becomes ineffective.

 |Modify an SMB share||On the SMB Shares tab, find the SMB share, and click Settings or Advanced Settings.|